Structure Learning for Directed Trees: Simulation Experiments

 \subsubsection{Tree Generation Schemes}

-We employ two different random directed tree generation schemes: Type 1 (many leaf nodes) and Type 2 (many branch nodes).
-In \Cref{fig:TreeTypes} we have illustrated two directed trees generated in accordance with the two generation schemes.
+We employ two different random directed tree generation schemes: Type 1 (many leaf nodes) and Type 2 (many branch nodes). \Cref{fig:TreeTypes} illustrates two directed trees generated in accordance with the two generation schemes.
 For more details, see \Cref{alg:type1tree,alg:type2tree} in Section \ref{app:TreeGeneration} of \Cref{app:Experiments}.